 Many girls who have escaped trafficking report the manipulation of the pimp is remarkably strong, making the girls feel they freely chose a life of prostitution and deserve what they get, when in reality they were coerced every step of the way, and would be too young to make such decisions even if they knew what it entailed.

 Learning from sex trafficking survivors

-I learned all this while researching sex trafficking in America for my 2012 Robert Novak Journalism Fellowship.
+I learned all this while researching sex trafficking in America for a journalism fellowship.
 During that time, I spoke with women who had escaped their traffickers and told me that trafficking intersects every area of the sex industry — even the parts we like to think are harmless.

 One woman was photographed in pornography while she was being trafficked.
 Others report performing in strip clubs while trafficked — their pimps stopping at no opportunity to make money off of them.
 Most of all, the girls and women were advertised online and sold for sex in prostitution, from hotels to truck stops.

 The most effective way for women to escape trafficking these days in America is by being caught by law enforcement working with trafficking survivor-led groups that know how to speak to the victims in a nonjudgmental way and help peel back the layers of shame, manipulation, and confusion.
 This helps the girls and women finally get the real help they need, and while also finally becoming equipped to share valuable information with law enforcement about their traffickers so they can stop trapping other women.